DarrenHobern/limerice/_posts/inspection/2019-02-01-highriskinspections.md

  - New connections
  - Permanent connections
  - Photovolatic installations
+ - Mains Work
+ - New Switchboards, upgrades and replacements
- - Alterations and additions classed as Hi-risk work.
+ - Alterations and additions classed as Hi-risk work